 Pendente lite support, otherwise referred to as temporary or interim support, is a form of support that is awarded early on in divorce litigation and is meant to cover the expenditures of the parties pending the litigation and until such time as the Court can give the matter a full review.

 What is rehabilitative alimony?

-An alimony obligation that is meant to afford the supported spouse with the time and opportunity to place them in a better position to financially support themselves.
+It is a financial support obligation that is meant to afford the supported spouse with the time and opportunity to place them in a better position to financially support themselves.
 It is a short-term obligation typically awarded to provide financial support to a dependent spouse while he/she prepares to reenter the workforce through additional training and/or education.
 A detailed rehabilitative plan is required that outlines what is needed for the spouse to be rehabilitated.

 What is reimbursement alimony?

-An alimony obligation awarded under circumstances where one party supported the other party through his or her education in anticipation of benefitting in that party’s increased earning capacity.
+It is an financial support obligation awarded under circumstances where one party supported the other party through his or her education in anticipation of benefitting in that party’s increased earning capacity.
 It is meant to compensate one party who made financial sacrifices that resulted in the realization of a lower marital standard of living thereby permitting the other party to forego gainful employment to secure an advanced degree or license.